The Psychedelic Experience – How to Prepare the Set & Setting

 taking psilocybin for the first time said their experience increased their sense of personal well-being

-The psychedelic experience typically generates:
+The psychedelic experience typically gives:

 - A more mystical understanding of a universal soul